These are 8 techniques for how to fix badly damaged furniture including a video.

 This dresser didn’t look like this when I bought it.
 There was some small flaking on the one side and when I touched it, it easily lifted off.
 So instead of puttying it down, I just lifted off all the loose bits.

 Now what?
-You putty like mad.
-Buy yourself a few tubs of wood putty and give yourself a couple of days.
+You fill like mad.
+Buy yourself a few tubs of wood filler and give yourself a couple of days.
 Apply the mud with a putty knife, let it dry and sand it (I used a hand sander for this job).
 You’ll repeat this process over and over until you achieve a nice smooth finish.

-You may need to repeat this step by adding wood putty, letting dry and sanding down a couple of times depending on how bad the repair is.
+You may need to repeat this step by adding wood filler, letting dry and sanding down a couple of times depending on how bad the repair is.